Chilipp/straditize/straditize/widgets/tutorial/hoya-del-castillo/hoya-del-castillo-tutorial-column-names.rst

    out using right-click (see
    `matplotlibs docs on interactive navigation with the Pan/Zoom-tool`_)
-3. When you entered the correct names in the table, click the :guilabel:`Edit column names` button again to hide the button.
+3. When you entered the correct names in the table, click the :guilabel:`Edit column names` button again to hide the dialog.

-.. _matplotlibs docs on interactive navigation with the Pan/Zoom-tool: https://matplotlib.org/users/navigation_toolbar.html))
+.. _matplotlibs docs on interactive navigation with the Pan/Zoom-tool: https://matplotlib.org/users/navigation_toolbar.html